Sound Fountain

 Idea

 Starting a subscription series In 1952 was not so much a new idea.
-Record Clubs and subscription series had existed all along and had been selling esoteric Record subscription seriesmaterial (as Concert Hall did), or children's records, Billboard Magazine explained.
+Record Clubs and subscription series had existed all along and had been selling esoteric material (as Concert Hall did), or children's records, Billboard Magazine explained.
 But the idea of selling the standard repertory was quite new and it inspired many an American entrepreneur to start a record club: Greystone Press, Book of the Month Club, Music Treasures of the World, World Record Club, and various other series which had a longer or shorter life, came into existence.
 Even Columbia had a Record Club.
-At far right a Musical Masterpiece Society advertisement from 1954 offering 8 Masterpieces for $1.00.
-The ad reads, Send Coupon at Once, and the buyer will receive the Masterpieces on record and a brochure, Music in Your Home, written by famous critic and musicologist Olin Downes.
-The address, 43 W. 61st St., is obviously the warehouse from where the discs are being shipped.

 CHOOSE ANOTHER SUBJECT